 – Keith Ellison

-Just prior to receiving an invitation to join California Farm Water Coalition’s Farm Tour in Northern California’s Sacramento Valley, I shared an article on my personal Facebook wall about the drought, and ignorantly ranted on-and-on about how I have been hearing of this supposed drought since I was a child but never really seeing the affects here in L.A.
-How small my world has been in a big city which spends a lot of money to ensure the severity of California’s drought situation is shielded from my eyes, and day-to-day life.
+Just before receiving an invitation to join the California Farm Water Coalition‘s Farm Tour in Northern California’s Sacramento Valley, I shared an article on Facebook about the drought.
+Ignorantly, I ranted about hearing about this supposed drought since childhood but never really seeing its effects in L.A.
+How small my world had been in a big city that spends vast sums to shield me from the severity of California’s drought.

 Note: This is the first of a series of blogs on the California Drought, and my eye-opening adventure on the California Farm Water Coalition’s Farm Tour.
 To stay updated with the farm tour, please follow the tag on my blog, CFWC Farm Tour.
 Thank you.